Starting a new business venture is a challenge.

 The “disruptive” product we were working on won’t see the light of day for another few months.
 It is added to my list of ideas which I must implement before I tread on the path to hell.

-Why hell?
 Well!
-My employees from the current company (the bread and butter supplier company) have cursed, abused, threatened me on internet.
+My employees from the current company (the bread and butter supplier company) have cursed, abused, threatened me on the internet.

 It had been a while since I last worked with a startup and now since I am involved with 3 startups, I am getting to see the “unpredictable” world of startups from a very close distance.

-The harsh truths of running a startup are making an entry back to my life.
+The harsh truths of running a startup are making an entry back into my life.

 The other day my better half (co-founder of Manjabox) said: “If we are unable to sell all our stock in next 1 month, I am going to take up a job”.